Planned Giving vs. Major Gifts

 Research is fundamental when first examining a gift prospect.
 But it is also necessary for tracking a current donor’s lifetime giving.
 A donor’s wealth, opportunities, and relationships with family, friends, and business associates will change over many years.
 The public information you find on your donors over their lifetime provides context for planned giving conversations.

 Depending on your organization’s major gift strategy, a fundraiser may cultivate and solicit major gift and planned gift prospects simultaneously.
 Whatever your strategy, ensure you conduct conversations with planned giving prospects carefully.
 The realities surrounding planned giving can be difficult to address, and prospects may involve other decision-makers like lawyers and family members.
 Patience and diplomacy are key.

-Stewardship is perhaps the most vital step of the planned giving process.
 A donor may award major gifts to your organization all his life, but the moment he feels undervalued or at odds with the organization, he may reduce his gift amount significantly or look elsewhere entirely.
 Stewardship is an opportunity to nurture relationships with donors of all kinds and capacities.
 Relevant information fuels your stewardship efforts, and this is where we return to the research step of the fundraising cycle.

 A final word